-Border Collies are some of the hardest working dogs you’ll find.
-They have a loving and affectionate side, but also a fierce workaholic attitude.
+Border Collies are some of the hardest-working dog breeds you’ll find.
+They have a loving and affectionate side, but also a fierce workaholic personality.
 They’re full of energy – all the time.
 But how does their intelligence compare to other dogs?

 So, are Border Collies smart?
-The Border Collie is the world’s smartest dog breed for obedience and working intelligence.
-In fact, the world’s most intelligent individual dog was a Border Collie who knew over 1,000 nouns.
-And with high adaptive and instinctive IQ, it’s no wonder they’re such smart dogs.
+Border Collies are the world’s smartest dog breed when it comes to obedience & working intelligence.
+In fact, the world’s single most intelligent dog was a Border Collie who knew over 1,000 nouns.
+And because they’re highly adaptable dogs with superb herding intelligence, it’s no wonder they’re number 1.

-There’s no denying it – the Border Collie is an extremely smart dog.
-There are so many reasons why they’re second to none in dog smarts.
-So, let’s examine what really makes them the “world’s smartest.”
+No matter how you look at it, the Border Collie is an extremely smart dog.
+There are many reasons why they’re second to none in dog IQ.
+But what actually makes them intelligent?
+Let’s examine why they’re the “world’s smartest.”

 RECOMMENDED: 100 Most intelligent Dog Breeds